canyon289/canyon289.github.io/dev/content/articles/Data Science/GettingADSJob.md

 which I write about in my [How to get a job post]({filename}../Life/GettingAJob.md)

 ### Step 3: Identify the adjacent skills
-Find people that are already are excellent at what you what to learn and find places where they share their experience, whether it be writings, podcasts, conference talks etc.
+Find people that are excellent at what you want to learn and find places where they share their experience, whether it be writings, podcasts, conference talks etc.
 Write down all the skills and useful things they mention.
 For instance if they work on big prediction models are they also good at